 gains.
 Physical stream volume in a vehicle is based on volume group (rather

-than stream_type) and each volume group consists of one or more Audio
+stream_type) and each volume group consists of one or more audio

 CarAudioService and can be configured to be routed to an output

-Android 9 simplifies controlling the hardware volume in the amplifier:
+Android 9 simplified controlling the hardware volume in the amplifier:

 - Each volume group is routed to one or more output buses.
 The volume for a